Back to All Events

 • M&A x Craft Contemporary Courtyard 5814 Wilshire Boulevard Los Angeles, CA, 90036 United States (map)

 As the original inhabitants and stewards of lands and waters, Indigenous peoples have resiliently carried traditions and culture through generations.
 Throughout history, many Indigenous mapmakers drew both space and knowledge across time.
 The first cartographers mapped connections across land to relatives utilizing community and ancestral thinking as planning principles to design.
 Understanding foundational planning principles of seven-generation design, community and multigenerational interconnectedness, and stewardship can foster holistic worldviews in practices today.
 What does Ancestor Geography & Mapping Indigenous Futurity look like today and how can it influence design practice?
-In this workshop, participants will create maps to their ancestors using their own language, memories, experiences, and dreams.
+In this workshop, participants created maps to their ancestors using their own language, memories, experiences, and dreams.

 Miriam Diddy is a planner and GIS specialist based in Albuquerque, NM.
 With ten years of mapping, planning, and design experience for tribal communities, her work builds upon both the tangible and intangible elements of planning.
 Born and raised in New Mexico as a Diné and Hopi woman, her work focuses on bridging the ties between the contemporary built environment and cultural narratives that honor and recognize the resiliency of indigenous people in everyday places.
 Miriam is Regional Director of Deserts & Xeric Shrublands for the Indigenous Society of Architecture, Planning & Design (ISAPD).